Coagent Networks Revisited: Hierarchical Option Critic

-where $\mu(s_{o,N-1,d},s'|(s_{0})_{o_0,N-1,d})$ is the discounted probability of starting at $(s_{0})_{o_0,N-1,d}$, reaching the state $s_{o,N-1,d}$, which after $\pi^N$ execution is followed by $s'_{o,N-1,u}$. \end{thm} \begin{rmk} The third term above might seem different from the one in the reference \cite[Theorem 1]{riemer2019learning}, but they are the same.
-Our convention, motivated from our point of view, is to sum over each node $o'^{1:j}$ individually, while in the reference, the last node $o'^{1:N-1}$ at the bottom of the tree is taken and the sum is over its parents. \end{rmk} Next, we try to rewrite the above in a form that will be closer to our main result.
+where $\mu(s',s_{o,N-1,d}|(s_{0})_{o_0,N-1,d})$ is the discounted probability of starting at $(s_{0})_{o_0,N-1,d}$, reaching the state $s_{o,N-1,d}$, which after $\pi^N$ execution is followed by $s'_{o,N-1,u}$. \end{thm} \begin{rmk} The last term above might seem different from the one in the reference \cite[Theorem 1]{riemer2020role}, but they are the same.
+Our convention, motivated from our point of view, is to sum over each node $o'^{1:j}$ individually, while in the reference, the last node $o'^{1:N-1}$ at the bottom of the tree is taken and the sum is over its parents. \end{rmk} We now show how to identify our main theorem application to HOC with the above.
 Let us denote $x_0 = (s_{0})_{o_0,N-1,d}$ and $x = s_{o,N-1,d}$.
 Recall the HOC policy is denoted by $\Pi$.
 Then the first term in the bracket above can be written as: